fieldtrip/website/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path.md

     addpath(genpath('/home/user/fieldtrip'))

 because that will add many toolbox directories to your path that you won't use.
-Furthermore, it would cause some toolboxes to be on your path twice (such as SPM) and creates problems with builtin MATLAB functions for which FieldTtrip has backward-compatibility replacements.
+Furthermore, it would cause some toolboxes to be on your path twice (such as SPM) and creates problems with builtin MATLAB functions for which FieldTrip has backward-compatibility replacements.
 {% include markup/end %}

 ## Step 1